westphallm1/AoMM-Cross-Mod-Sample/README.md

 * `bool IsPet`: Whether the minion is being treated as a combat pet.

-* `int MaxSpeed`: Max travel speed for the minion.
-Updated automatically for pets, set in the "Register..." `mod.Call` for minions.

-* `int MaxSpeed`: Max travel speed for the minion.
-Updated automatically for pets, set in the `mod.Call` for minions.

 * `Vector2?
 NextPathfindingTarget`: The position of the next bend in the pathfinding path, based on the minion's current position.
 `null` if the pathfinder is not present.